frabreX/Pi_Calculation_Python/README.md

 The code provides some formulas to calculate Pi

-Run the Main, the other files contain some formulas that are recalled
+Run the Main, the other files contain some formulas that are recalled in the main.

 You need to install some library first